“I’m afraid someone will steal my script. I’ve worked so hard on it and it’s really unique. I would be devastated if it got stolen. ”

 2. Am I protected if I register my script with the U.S. Copyright office?

 When you register with the U.S. Copyright office, your script is protected under copyright law for 50 years or more.
-(See current copyright law.)
+(See current copyright law as it may change from time to time.)

 Does this protect you?
-Again, think of it as another piece of evidence to try to make your case with.
+Again, think of it as another piece of evidence to try to make your case that someone stole your movie should it come to that.
 As with every movie, when the film is done, there are naturally changes that occur on the set and in the editing room.
-With each change, it gets further and further away from the original script.
+With each change, it gets further and further away from the original script, just like when you rewrite.

 3. Am I protected if I mail my script to myself and keep the envelope sealed?